NilPointer-Software/bdfd-wiki/src/bdscript/channelTopic.md

 `$channelTopic` returns a channel's topic/description.

 ## Usages
-- There are two usages to the `$channelTopic` command.
+- There are two usages of the `$channelTopic` command.

 ### Usage #1
 `$channelTopic` - Returns the topic of the channel that the command is being used in.